mattapperson/patronus/README.md

 ## To-Do
 - [ ] Support deep object randomization (currently deep is all or nothing based on parent)
-- [ ] Support extra headers / params / payload values not in spec

 ## Contribution Guidelines
 We welcome contributions from the community and are pleased to have them.
 Please follow this guide when logging issues or making code changes.